MuSiQue: Multihop Questions via Single-hop Question Composition: Dataset Construction Pipeline

-The set of connected 2-hop questions form the directed edges of a graph.
-Any subset Directed Acyclic Graph (DAG) of this graph can be used to create a connected \mh question.
-We enumerate 6 types reasoning graphs 1 for 2-hop, 2 for 3-hops and 3 for 4-hops as shown in Table ~\ref{table:musiq-diff-hops}, and employ following heuristics for curation.
+\paragraph{S4.
+Build Multihop Questions.} We now have a set of connected 2-hop questions, which form directed edges of a graph.
+Any subset DAG of it can be used to create a connected \mh question.
+We use 6 types of reasoning graphs with 2-4 hops as shown in Table ~\ref{table:musiq-examples}.
+To avoid very long questions, we limit \sh questions to $\le 10$ tokens, the total length of questions in 2,3-hops to $\le 15$, and 3-hops to $\le 20$ tokens.
+To ensure diversity, we (1) cap the reuse of bridging entities and \sh questions at 25 and 100 \mh questions respectively (2) remove any n-hop question that's subset of any m-hop question (m $>$ n $>$ 1).

-To ensure diversity of the resulting questions and to also make the graph exploration computationally practical, we used two heuristics to control graph traversal: (i) The same bridging entity should not be used more than 100 times, (ii) same \sh question should not appear in more than 25 \mh questions.
-Furthermore, since we eventually want to create a comprehensible single \mh question from the multiple \sh questions, we try to limit the total length of these questions.
-Each \sh question shouldn't be more than 10 tokens long.
-The total length of questions should not be more than 15 tokens in 2-hops and 3-hops, and more than 20 tokens in 4-hops .
-Finally, we remove all 2-hop questions that occur as a subset of any of the 3-hop questions and remove all 3-hop questions that occur as a subset of any of the 4-hop questions.